top of page

 It works best with dairy milk and soy milk

 It delivers creamy and mild yogurt.
-Can be used with coconut, or almond milk, but the way of making is slightly different and with no thickeners will not be solid.
+Can be used with coconut, or almond milk, but the way of making is slightly different and with no thickeners would not be solid.

 Find a full tutorial here: How to work with Vegan Milk